RickCogley/RCC-Hugo2015/content/post/20160207-so-you-want-to-learn-programming.md

 Next, a good exercise would be to "templatize" and expand your site and use Hugo to prep it for publishing.
 You could start with a simple "theme" for starters, and then adapt that to the design you've been working on.
 For example, in a Hugo template, you use Golang template codes to pull in aspects of your pages.
 You would write your content files with a {{<abbr YAML>}} "frontmatter" header, within which you put "metadata" about the page, such as the date published or the title.

-The frontmatter looks something like this:
+The {{<abbr YAML>}} frontmatter, placed at the top of your Markdown content files, looks something like this:

 {{< prism markdown >}}
 ---